Our Veterinarians

 IdaRusso_GeorgetownVeterinaryHospital3

 Ida joined our practice in July 2016 as one of our talented multi-tasking receptionists.
 She devoted herself to her work and has very high standards.
 Her future goal was to run a business and take on more leadership roles.
 In June 2021, Ida was promoted to Practice Manager.
 We are thrilled to have her as part of our team.
-She lives in New Fairfield, CT with her husband Jon and their two children, Emma and R.J.
-She also lives with 4 rescue pets and is passionate about animals and their well being.
-Luna, her cat rules the house and her dogs Prince, Nena and Brownie simply follow her lead.
-Ida has extensive veterinary receptionist and veterinary assistant experience and has worked in the veterinary field for the last 16 years.
+She lives in New Fairfield, CT with her husband and their two children.
+She has 3 rescue pets and is passionate about animals and their well being.
+Oliver, her cat thinks he is dog and her two dogs Prince and Brownie are spoiled rotten.
+Ida has extensive veterinary receptionist and veterinary assistant experience and has worked in the veterinary field for the last 21 years.
 She brings that expertise to our hospital.
 Her pets are considered integral family members and she will treat your pets with that same love and respect.
-She also manages her own Pet Sitting business called Cozy Creatures Pet Sitters and has an online Pizza business called The Pizza Geek.

 Our Veterinary Technicians